SMFR, SMFRW Investors Have Opportunity to Lead Sema4 Holdings Corp. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-20, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sema4 Holdings Corp. ("Sema4" or the "Company") (NASDAQ: SMFR, SMFRW).
+LOS ANGELES, Sept.
+27, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sema4 Holdings Corp. ("Sema4" or the "Company") (NASDAQ: SMFR, SMFRW).

 Class Period: March 14, 2022 – August 15, 2022